 Apostille attestation fees

 The fee for apostilling is Rs 50 per document.
-Since theMEA does not accept documents directly from the applicant, the payment along with all the documents for the purpose of apostille by MEA are to be submitted and collected from the designated outsourced agencies mentioned above.
+Since theMEA does not accept documents directly from the applicant, the payment along with all the documents for the purpose of apostille by MEA is to be submitted and collected from the designated outsourced agencies mentioned above.

 Note: The documents and payment should be submitted at the designated centres in person.
 Do not send them by post or by courier.